Stories of the Supernatural

 Initially it was suspected she was an “abandoned woman” from Cincinnati, and law enforcement was unable to find her head, despite bringing in blood hounds to find it.
 A soldier in Fort Thomas reported seeing a man and a woman walking out late at night along Alexandria Pike close to where the body was found, and a sergeant claimed he had heard a woman scream around midnight.

 The stylish, but unusually petite, size three, cloth topped boots she was wearing eventually led to the identification of the victim.
 Mr. Poock a local shoe vendor using the imprint and numbers inside the boots, contacted the manufacturer who confirmed that only one size 3 had been sent to a store in Greencastle.
 On February 7, the body was identified as Pearl Bryan.
-Lewis and Hayes where she purchased her shoes from identified her as the purchaser of that particular pair of boots.
+Lewis and Hayes where she bought her shoes from, identified her as the purchaser of that particular pair of boots.
 The public was riveted when it became known the victim was a pretty, country girl.

 However, this was not the end of Mr. Poock as an intrepid investigator.
 In January 1898, the police department from St. Paul, Minnesota contacted him in order to identify the murdered remains of a woman, using her shoes of course, since all that was left of her were skeletal remains.
 The article was titled Another Pearl Bryan Case.
 Mr. Poock said he had identified the shoe manufacturer and stated that he was sure the mystery would be solved.